shenghanqin/tvmaze-nextjs/README.md

 ## Deployment

-Cineworld is deployed using [Vercel](https://vercel.com/).
+Xiaoxiliworld is deployed using [Vercel](https://vercel.com/).
 Any changes pushed to the `main` branch will trigger an automatic deployment.

 ## Contributing